Medium/pipette/README.md

 This Node module provides a few utility classes that offer pipe-like functionality.

+Two of these classes (`Cat` and `Valve`) provide a layer on top of other streams.
+The implementation philosophy is that these listen for events from their "upstream" streams, but they do not otherwise attempt to interact with those streams.
+For example, they do not pass through the flow-control methods `pause()` and `resume()`, nor do they respond to `destroy()` by trying to destroy the underlying strem(s).

 ### Blip

 The `Blip` class exists to emit a single data event using the standard